-We’re stocking up with two fantastic new options in winter cycling tights.
-If these look right for you, don’t wait too long to buy – we think they will be in high-demand.
+We’re well stocked with two fantastic new options in winter cycling tights.
+If these look right for you, don’t wait too long to buy – they are in high-demand.

 We also made some exciting new additions to our long sleeve jersey line-up.
 They have proven very popular, so order early if these meet your needs and your size is still available.